RarelyCharlie/rarelycharlie.github.io/books.md

 # Listening and related techniques

-Books about listening in the wider context of techniques that help people.
+Listening in the wider context of techniques that help people.
 Rogers (1942) is the most important book in this entire list.

 #### Carl R. Rogers (1942) _Counseling and Psychotherapy: Newer Concepts in Practice_